This set of Design of Electrical Machines Multiple Choice Questions & Answers (MCQs) focuses on “Electrical Conducting Materials”.

 Explanation: Carbon is the highly resistivity material of all the materials.
 Whereas the other 3 materials are associated with low resistivity property in nature.

-5. Is high resistivity material used in making the filaments of incandescent lamp?
+5. High resistivity material used in making the filaments of incandescent lamps.

 Explanation: It is because to protect the lamps from getting over-heated.
 If the filaments get over-heated, it can lead to the bursting of the lamps.